ContextualAI/HALOs/README.md

    `python train.py loss=kto model=llama7b datasets=[shp,hh,oasst] exp_name=kto_llama7b mode=train ++cache_dir=/data/models`

    which will align a Llama-7B model from scratch.
-If we want to align a model that we've already finetuned with the HALOs repo, we can add `++model.load_from=/data/models/sft_llama7b/LATEST/policy.pt` to the end of the command.
+If we want to align a model that we've already finetuned with the HALOs repo, we can add something like `++model.load_from=/data/models/sft_llama7b/LATEST/policy.pt` to the end of the command.

    That's it!
-Your model will be saved at /data/models/kto_llama7b//LATEST/policy.pt.
+Your model will be saved at /data/models/kto_llama7b/LATEST/policy.pt.

+8. Let's sample some generations from our newly trained model.
+The sampling configs are in either config/config.yaml or under models/.
+   We can sample 512 generations from our newly trained model in batches of 32 with the command:

+   `python eval.py -c /data/models/kto_llama7b/config.yaml -m sample -n 512 -b 32`

+9. We can now use GPT-4 to

 ## FAQs